 - Dressy Tops

 - Heels/Dress Shoes

 When I pack my clothes, I lay out the bottoms I want to wear and then pick out a few shirts to go with each pair of bottoms.
-Save some space in your suitcase by planning to wear items more than once.
+Save some space in your suitcase by planning to wear items more than once, especially if the place you’re going will have a washer and dryer.
 That doesn’t mean you have to wear exactly the same outfit more than once.
 Mix and match your clothing items to keep it interesting.

 Try to be realistic when you’re packing.
 If you’re doing mostly adventurous/outdoorsy things, you probably won’t need a dress and heels.
 I threw a dress and a romper (not show in this picture) in my bag and never even wore them.
 If you know you’re not going to be going to a gym or doing some sort of physical activity while you’re there, it would probably be best to leave out the work out clothes and tennis shoes.